 How Long Do I Have to File a Camp Lejeune Cancer Claim?

 The new Camp Lejeune Act of 2022 allows veterans, their families, and anyone else who suffered toxic exposure at Camp Lejeune between 1953 and 1987 only 2 years to file a claim for any and all illnesses caused by chemical contamination.
-The two-year period begins the day the law is enacted, which could be as soon as late July 2022.
+The two-year period began on August 10th, 2022, when President Biden signed the Honoring our PACT Act of 2022 into law, which includes the Camp Lejeune Justice Act of 2022.
 We recommend speaking with an attorney as soon as possible about your options, even if you’re not sure what caused your condition.
 Our Camp Lejeune cancer claim attorneys can speak to medical experts on your behalf to determine whether your disease was likely caused by toxic exposure.

 Call (888) 498-3023 to speak with HHR in a free consultation.
 Let’s discuss your options and get you what you need.